neilk/sizingstories/README.md

 - Changes how we deploy
 - Documentation

+## Caveat

+There are good arguments for not doing estimation at all.
+If you find it doesn't work for your team, bring it up in retro and fogure out somethjng better.
+We assume here that you've made the decision to use story points, or it's company policy where you work.

 ## Rubric

 I gave sample Agile points and t-shirt sizes, but they are of course just suggestions.